CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 The SQL Batch API enables you to request queries with long-running CPU processing times.
 Typically, these kind of requests raise timeout errors when using the SQL API.
 In order to avoid timeouts, you can use the SQL Batch API to [create](#create-a-job), [read](#read-a-job), [list](#list-jobs), [update](#update-a-job) and [cancel](#cancel-a-job) queries.
 You can also run [multiple](#multi-query-batch-jobs) SQL queries in one job.
 The SQL Batch API schedules the incoming jobs and allows you to request the job status for each query.

+_The Batch API is not intended to be used for large inserts.
+If you are using SQL operations, such as "insert" or "update", for managing large datasets in your account, you still need to use the [Import API](http://docs.cartodb.com/cartodb-platform/import-api/), or [SQL API](http://docs.cartodb.com/cartodb-platform/sql-api/), for this type of data management.
+The Batch API is specific to queries and CPU usage._

 **Note:** In order to use the SQL Batch API, your table must be public, or you must be [authenticated](http://docs.cartodb.com/cartodb-platform/sql-api/authentication/#authentication) using API keys.
-Additionally, if you are using SQL operations, such as "insert" or "update", for managing large datasets in your account, you still need to use the [Import API](http://docs.cartodb.com/cartodb-platform/import-api/), or [SQL API](http://docs.cartodb.com/cartodb-platform/sql-api/), for this type of data management.
-The Batch API is specific to queries and CPU usage.
+See the [Usage Notes](#usage-notes) section for best practices about using the SQL Batch API.

 ## SQL Batch API Job Schema